What Is a Pre-Execution Authority Gate?

 Standard, expedited, emergency.

-5. Under whose authority / consent?
+5. Under whose authority or consent?

-Client consent, contracts, internal policy, regulation.
+Client consent, contracts, internal policy, regulation, delegated authority.

 From there, a true pre-execution authority gate has four defining properties: